Spbaehr/IoT49/doc/windows.md

-# Install uPython on Windows
+# Install the uPython Programming Environment on Windows

 These instructions have been tested on *Windows 10 Pro* Version 16.07 and may need modifications on other versions of Windows.
 Read the entire document before starting the install.